 The Company derives revenues primarily from sale of services.
-Effective April 1, 2018, the Company adopted Ind AS 115 "Revenue from Contracts with Customers" using the cumulative catch-up transition method, applied to contracts that were not completed as of April 1, 2018.
+The Company adopted Ind AS 115 "Revenue from Contracts with Customers" using the cumulative catch-up transition method.
 In accordance with the cumulative catch-up transition method, the comparatives have not been retrospectively adjusted.
 The effect on adoption of Ind AS 115 was insignificant.